telefonicaid/iotagent-json/docs/operations.md

 #### GLOBAL-001: Error subscribing to topics: %s
 Error subscribing the IoT Agent to the appropriate MQTT Topics.
-This error can only happen at startup time, and should prevent the IOTA from starting.
+This error can only happen at startup time, and should prevent the IoT Agent from starting.
 If this error occurs, check the Mosquitto MQTT broker is up and running and check the connectivity from the IoTAgent to the broker.

 #### GLOBAL-002: Configuration error.
 Configuration object [config.http] is missing